OpenEvalProject/evals/manuscripts/elife-93213/v1/manuscript.md

 ## Results

-## Experiment 1: The function role of fronto-parietal areas in controlling eye-based attention
+### Experiment 1: The function role of fronto-parietal areas in controlling eye-based attention

 We first tried to identify any brain regions associated with eye-based attention using fMRI in Experiment 1.
 During the experimental runs of fMRI scanning, participants viewed movie images either dichoptically (Figure 2A) or binocularly (Figure 2B) through the paper red-blue stereoscopic glasses.
 In the dichoptic condition, regular movie images were presented to one eye while the other eye received the backward movie images of the same episode.
 In the binocular condition, the same regular movie images were presented to both eyes.
 Participants were instructed to attentively watch the regular movie and comprehend the plot.
 Besides, we compared the response difference between dichoptic and binocular conditions in the experimental runs with that in the control runs, where participants performed a central rapid serial visual presentation (RSVP) task while watching the same movie stimuli as those of the experimental runs (Figure 2C), to eliminate potential interference arising from different visual inputs between the dichoptic and binocular conditions.

 ![Figure 2.](https://cdn.elifesciences.org/articles/93213/elife-93213-fig2-v1.jpg)

-**Figure 2.:** A) dichoptic condition or (B) the binocular condition in the experimental runs.(C) The schematic of rapid serial visual presentation (RSVP) task in the control runs.
+**Figure 2.:** (C) The schematic of rapid serial visual presentation (RSVP) task in the control runs.
 For demonstration purposes, the letters and fixation points are enlarged.
 (D) Schematic illustration of the generation process for red-blue movie images employed in the dichoptic condition.

-## Behavior result
+### Behavior result

 After each experimental run, participants were required to answer a question about the movie plot.
 The results showed a high response accuracy to the questions (M=91.67%, SD = 14.91%), indicating that the participants had paid close attention to the regular movie and clearly understood the plot.

 In the control runs, participants also exhibited a reasonable performance in the RSVP task (d’=3.33, SD=0.83).
 A 2 (experiment condition: dichoptic, binocular)×3 (run: run1, run2, run3) repeated measurements analysis of variance (ANOVA) was conducted on the d-prime score, which indicated no significant main effect or interaction (ps >0.09).
 The generally favorable RSVP performance across both experimental conditions suggested that participants faithfully focused their attention on the central letter stream without being much affected by the movie stimuli in the control runs.
 Otherwise, the RSVP performance would be found better in the binocular condition than in the dichoptic condition, because a disobedient participant who liked to complete the RSVP task and watch a movie simultaneously had to pay more attention to the regular movie images (thus less attention to the letter stream) in the dichoptic condition than in the binocular condition given the annoying bistable nature of dichoptic stimulus presentation.

-## fMRI result
+### fMRI result

 It was only in the dichoptic condition of experimental runs that participants had to selectively pay more attention to one eye (i.e. eye-based attention).
 Therefore, we speculate that if certain brain regions exhibit greater activities in the dichoptic condition as compared to the binocular condition in the experimental runs but not in the control runs, the activation of these brain regions could be attributable to eye-based attention.
 To seek these brain regions, we used the AFNI program ‘3dttest++’ to access the difference of ‘dichoptic-binocular’ contrast between the experimental and control runs.
 The AFNI program ‘ClustSim’ was then applied for multiple comparison correction, yielding a minimum significant cluster size of 21 voxels (voxel wise p=0.001; cluster threshold α=0.05).
 We found four clusters showing stronger responses to the dichoptic movies than to the binocular movies, especially in the experimental runs (Figure 3).
 They are located in the right FEF, bilateral IPS, and the right superior parietal lobule (SPL).
 In the control runs, the responses of these areas to the dichoptic and binocular movies showed no discernible difference.
 As previous research has demonstrated that these brain areas are part of the dorsal attentional network (Vossel et al., 2014), we therefore speculate that the identified clusters would be responsible for eye-based attention.